-During 2022, the Board reviewed and approved changes to IBAL's Remuneration Policy.
-The changes reflected adopting the IRRF as a standalone document, with the IBAL Remuneration Policy being updated to reflect only those local inclusions required by the Australian regulatory landscape.
-In 2022, there were no significant changes to the local inclusions in the IBAL Remuneration Policy.
-The table below outlines the key changes made to the IRRF during 2022.
-As the IRRF is a standalone document, it is presented in the global format with ING Group terminology.
-The IRRF is read jointly alongside the IBAL Remuneration Policy.
+During 2023, the Board reviewed and approved changes to IBAL's Remuneration Policy.
+The changes reflected the adoption of the IRRF as a standalone document, with the IBAL Remuneration Policy being updated to reflect only those local inclusions required by the Australian regulatory landscape.
+In 2023, there were significant updates to the IBAL Remuneration Policy to comply with APRA's Prudential Standard CPS511 - Remuneration (CPS511).
+The table below outlines the key changes made to the IRRF during 2023.
+The IRRF is presented in the global format with ING Group terminology and is to be read jointly alongside the IBAL Remuneration Policy.